codelion/LRMTokenEconomy/report/report.md

 `llama-3.3-nemotron-super-49b-v1` stands out as the most token efficient open weight model across all domains prior to the release of the `gpt-oss` models, while the Magistral models represent an unusual outlier toward the high end.

-The recent release of `gpt-oss-120b` and `gpt-oss-20b` as open weight and state-of-the-art token efficient reasoning models with **freely accessible CoT** could serve as a reference for further optimization of other models.
+The recent release of `gpt-oss-120b` and `gpt-oss-20b` as open weight and state-of-the-art token efficient reasoning models with **freely accessible CoT** could be a reference for further optimization of other models.

 We note the continued trend of closed weight reasoning models to improve token efficiency also in non-benchmark domains and suggest this as an important avenue for future open weight models.
 A more densified CoT will also allow for more efficient context usage and may counter context degradation during challenging reasoning tasks.

 ## Acknowledgments

 Thanks to Teknium and Billy for providing feedback on early drafts of this report and encouragement for its creation.
 Nous Research is acknowledged for providing tokens for this investigation.

-Also, lesson learned: *Do not work for more than one week on a model benchmarking problem or you may spend countless hours integrating results from newly released models.*

 # Methods